danburzo/percollate/README.md

 EPUBs have external images fetched and bundled together with the HTML of each article.
 When the `--inline` option is used, images are instead converted to `data` URLs and embedded into the HTML.

 HTMLs are saved without any further changes.
 When the `--inline` option is used, images are converted to `data` URLs and embedded into the HTML.
 External images are not otherwise fetched.

+Markdown files are produced the same way as HTMLs, then processed with a series of utilities from the [unified.js](https://unifiedjs.com/) umbrella.

 ## Limitations